jlh040/Nutrition-Visualizer-Capstone-2/README.md

 - The flow of the site is as simple and seamless as possible.
 - Everything is achieved through the landing page.
 - When the user goes to the site, they will see an empty graph waiting to be passed some data.
 They will also see a **scrollable** list of recipes, and a dropdown at the top of the page to select their plan.
-- The user must select exactly three recipes, once this is done, the buttom below the list will switch from disabled to enabled, prompting the user to click it.
+- The user must select exactly three recipes, once this is done, the button below the list will switch from disabled to enabled, prompting the user to click it.
 - Once the compare button is clicked, the bars for the bar chart will show up on the page.
 - The user can then switch out the recipes and/or swap between fat and calories.